People take photographs to remember the good times with friends and family, but the truth is that most pictures aren’t designed to last forever.

 When an image is processed in a photo lab, it goes through a series of chemical processes for clear results.
 This process results in lots of thin coatings on your photo, which forms an “emulsion” that can stick to glass.
 Note that this is way more common with glossy photos.

 Before You Try Any DIY Remedies

-Use A Flatbed Scanner
+Use A Flatbed Scanner To Scan Your Picture

 Take A High-Quality Picture Of Your Photo Through The Glass

-Consider Professional Services
+Consider Professional Photo Services

 When it’s a question of bringing your precious moments back to life, you may want to consider working with photo experts for the best possible results.
 The issue with doing it yourself is that sometimes there may be imperfections in your picture that you won’t notice until much later.